glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/13-virtualization/virtualization.md

 - **Operating System Level** : This level sits between the OS and application level.
 Multiple VM in this level shares a single OS with isolated resources.

-- **Library or API Level** : This level implements software libraries and frameworks that provide pre-built functions and modules to simplify application development.
+- **Library or API Level** : Also known as **Application Binary Interface (ABI)**, this level implements software libraries or APIs that provide pre-built functions and modules to simplify application development.
+This will allow application to be run on different environment.
+Software calls that are supposed to be called on that environment are intercepted and translated into the implemented APIs.

 - **Application Level** : Also known as **process-level virtualization**, this level focuses on virtualizing specific applications or software frameworks.
 It allows applications to run in isolated environments, separate from the underlying operating system and other applications.